psahalot/notepad/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Notepad Pro is a minimal mobile responsive theme.
+Stream is a minimal mobile responsive theme.
 It's a perfect fit for bloggers and authors.It incorporates Theme Customizer with unlimited color schemes and other useful features like Custom CSS and Custom Footer text, support for WordPress Post Formats and the gorgeous, retina friendly Font Awesome icon font.

 == Description ==

-Notepad Pro is a minimal mobile responsive WordPress theme.
+Stream is a minimal mobile responsive WordPress theme.
 It's a perfect fit for bloggers and authors.
 It incorporates Theme Customizer with unlimited color schemes and other useful features like Custom CSS and Custom Footer text, support for WordPress Post Formats and the gorgeous, retina friendly Font Awesome icon font.